Dr. Gabriela D. Lemus, President

 Dr. Lemus has served on numerous Inter-agency Task Forces, Boards and Committees including: the Board of Trustees, University of the District of Columbia; the Senior Policy Operating Group on Trafficking in Persons; the National Hispanic Leadership Agenda (NHLA); the Washington Office on Latin America; the US Labor Education in the Americas Project.

 Dr. Lemus has a B.S. from St. Mary of the Woods College and a Ph.D. in international relations from the University of Miami.
 Dr. Lemus is married to Ricardo Becerra.

 Daniel joined Progressive Congress in November 2010 following his campaign work for Democrat Ron Sparks for Governor in his home state of Alabama.
 He has attended Auburn University and has degrees in French as a Foreign Language, International Business with a focus on Operations Management, and a Masters in International Relations.

-Olivia Alperstein, COmmunications and Policy Associate
+Olivia Alperstein, Deputy Director, COmmunications and Policy

 Olivia Alperstein joined Progressive Congress in November 2015.
 Her prior experience includes work in communications, development, legal organizations, political campaigns, and not-for-profit advocacy.
 She received a Bachelor of Arts in Classical Civilization and Theater from Wesleyan University.